How to cook great food on £16 per week

 London’s come a long way since the days of jellied eel and leathery roast beef, (although the rest of Europe might need convincing of that).
 We’ve got our fair share of great restaurants and a serious street food scene bursting with flavour at decent prices.
 But for most of us there’s not much money left after rent, bills and transport.
 So what happens when even Street Food is beyond your budget?

 Well the good news is that you don’t need to spend a small fortune on food in London.
 Sure, eating out is going to burn a hole in your wallet, but on the flip side, with access to great veg markets and plenty of superstores, you can create mouth-watering meals at a fraction of the price.
+You can choose between a five star food service or home-made meal plans.
 In fact, with a basic kitchen and a little planning, you can eat tasty breakfast, lunch and dinners for as little as £16 per person per week.
 Don’t believe it?
 Read on.

 You can also check this beginner’s cooking guide for more info.